kaizen-ai/kaizenflow/docs/Tools_Docker.md

     - This approach is similar to calling the `linter`
 - Approach 2: If we think we need to add new packages only for running infra scripts then we will create a new `infra` container.
-  - We can build on the fly and not release through ECR)
+  - We can build on the fly and not release through ECR
-- We can start with approach 1), which will also allow us to transition to 2) transparently, if needed
+- We can start with approach 1, which will also allow us to transition to 2 transparently, if needed

 ## Relevant bugs